filipecabaco/my_blog/posts/2022-09-13_realtime_updates_with_liveview.md

 end
 ```

+Notice that we also will receive the name that will attributed to the running process.
+That detail will become clearer in a bit.

 And now with some simple commands we are able to start our child process and access it state:

 ```elixir